Teacher burnout and how to avoid it

 Take charge of your wellbeing

-As teachers and educators, we must remember that we are only human.
+As educators, we must remember that we are only human.
 There is only so much we can do in the time we have.
 We need to balance both our work and our own lives, whilst also fitting in rest and relaxation.
 Every one of us will have a different version of what it means to have good wellbeing and a happy work-life balance.

 Yet far too often, we put our students before ourselves, putting yourself before work is not wrong, as the old saying goes, you can’t pour from an empty cup.
 If you are to look after and provide the best education for your students, you have to spend time refuelling and looking after your health and wellbeing too.